Instructions to submit your abstract

 The conference committee will only consider abstracts addressing topics of substantial current interest, in accordance with the scope of the conference.
-The abstract must present an overview of original work, and must not be in the same format under consideration for publication elsewhere.
+The abstract must present an overview of recent and/or original work, and must not be "in the same format" under consideration for publication elsewhere.

-Abstract should be 4 pages in length, including all figures and references. `Overlength' submissions will NOT be reviewed.
+Abstract should be between 2 to 4 pages in length, including all figures and references. `Overlength' submissions will NOT be reviewed.
 This includes papers where the margins and formatting are deemed to have been significantly altered from those laid down by the style guide and templates provided.
-Pay particular attention to formatting instructions if you are using the MS Word template.
+Pay particular attention to formatting instructions if you are using the MS Word template!